 The VAPPS is the mechanism to control all vehicle access to the Paralympic Route Network (PRN), precincts and venues.
-The Vehicle Access and/or Parking Permits (VAPP) provide the access and/or parking information to enable the driver, OCOG and authority personnel, such as traffic management and security agencies, to operate near and within Paralympic venues.
+The Vehicle Access and/or Parking Permits (VAPPs) provide the access and/or parking information to enable the driver, OCOG and authority personnel, such as traffic management and security agencies, to operate near and within Paralympic venues.
 VAPPs are required for all vehicles, including watercraft.
-VAPPs are the responsibility of the OCOG Transport area to manage.
+The OCOG Transport area manages the VAPPs.
 VAPPs are assigned to individuals, organisations, or specific vehicles.